JalalAlbasri/ethfundme/README.md

 ### #1 Creating a Campaign.

-- A Non Admin User access the DApp.
+- A Non Admin User accesses the DApp.
 - The User Creates a Campaign specifying campaign details including a funding goal and duration.
 - The Campaign is creating in the Pending State, awaiting admin Approval.

 ### #2 Rejecting and Campaign
-- An Admin user access the DApp.
+- An Admin user accesses the DApp.
 - The Admin users reviews Campaigns in the Commit Stage.
 - The Admin users places a Vote on the Campaign of false for rejectiong and supplying a Salt for vote encryption.
 - The vote option along with the salt is encrypted with and Comitted.